8dualityisreality8/Star-Formation-in-Mergers/README.md

 ## Analysis
 I then take the median ssfr radial profiles for pairs and control galaxies and compare the profiles against one another.

+This work has been published to Steffen et al. 2021, https://arxiv.org/pdf/2102.03398.pdf.